 Contemporary anticancer therapy and radiation treatments have greatly improved the survival of patients with cancer.
 However, cancer patients may incur significant cardiovascular side effects directly-related to their cancer treatments and/or develop a higher risk of cardiovascular disease or complications as a result of some cancer therapies sometime after their treatment.
 As cancer treatment improves, it is important to address potential cardiovascular side effects, underlying cardiovascular disease, and cardiovascular risk factors in many cancer patients.

-Our Cardio-Oncology program is a joint initiative between the Maine Medical Center Cardiovascular Institute and MaineHealth Cancer Care Network, which brings together nearly 300 of the most talented cancer care providers in northern New England, with the support of the Harold Alfond Foundation and in affiliation with Dana-Farber Cancer Institute.
+Our Cardio-Oncology program is a joint initiative between the Maine Medical Center Cardiovascular Institute and MaineHealth Cancer Care Network, which brings together nearly 300 of the most talented cancer care providers in northern New England, with the support of the Harold Alfond Foundation.

 Offering Leading-Edge Cardiovascular Care for Cancer Patients